ChuanMeng/QPP4CS/README.md

 ## Precomputation
 Some of the pre-retrieval QPP methods (VAR and PMI) would take a very long time to run.
 In order to reduce the time consumption, we first conduct precomputation on the two collections.
+The files of precomputation would be saved in the folder **./output/pre-retrieval/**.
 CAsT-19 and CAsT-20 share the same collection.
 Run the following command to do precomputation on the shared collection.
 ```bash
 python -u unsupervisedQPP/preretrieval_qpp.py \